 Patients often ask how they can participate in the PNRR.
 Here are some of the most frequently asked questions.
 For more information, please review the PNRR Brochure .

-There are five (5) consortium sites for the PNRR: Johns Hopkins University (Baltimore), Kansas University Medical Center (Kansas), Mount Sinai Medical Center (New York), Northwestern Medical Faculty Foundation (Chicago), and University of Utah (Salt Lake City).
+There are six (6) consortium sites for the PNRR: Johns Hopkins University (Baltimore), Kansas University Medical Center (Kansas), Mount Sinai Medical Center (New York), Northwestern Medical Faculty Foundation (Chicago), University of Utah (Salt Lake City), and Washington University School of Medicine (St. Louis).
 To enroll in the PNRR you must meet the inclusion criteria: at least 18 years of age; diagnosed with Diabetic Peripheral Neuropathy, Chemotherapy-Induced Neuropathy, HIV/AIDS related Neuropathy, or Idiopathic Neuropathy; be seen at one of the consortium sites.

 Each participant must been seen by a neurologist in the PNRR at least once.
 You will be asked to sign a consent form, complete a full medical history questionnaire including social, occupational, and family data, and have a complete physical.
 You will also be asked to provide a blood sample.